-This function can then be used in a class invariant of MODEL, which checks that each redefined feature of each class is covariantly redefined.
-Note that this must be a property of the MODEL, and not the metaclass CLASS, as it requires access to the inheritance graph: a routine may covariantly redefine another routine from an indirect parent.
+access to the inheritance graph: a routine may covariantly redefine another routine from an indirect parent.
 To express this invariant, we use an agent that iterates across the set of all classes in MODEL, pulling out each redefined feature.
-It then checks that the redefinition obeys the covariance specification in Fig. 13.
+It then checks that the redefinition obeys the covariance specification in Figure 13.

-3.2.6 Model conformance in Eiffel.
-The obvious way to carry out model conformance checking in Eiffel is to simulate a model against the metamodel encoding presented above.
+3.2.6 Model Conformance in Eiffel.
+The obvious way to carry out model conformance checking in Eiffel is to simulate a model against the metamodel encoding previously presented.
 Thus, a BON model is encoded in Eiffel as a reference structure (consisting of objects and references between objects), and, once constructed, the metamodel rules are executed to determine whether the reference structure is a valid instantiation of the metamodel.
-If a rule evaluates to false then the run-time system of Eiffel will inform the user as to which well-formedness rule has failed.
+If a rule evaluates to false, then the runtime system of Eiffel will inform the user as to which well-formedness rule has failed.

-It is most convenient - though not required - to encode the model using a unit test and unit testing framework.
-This allows multiple models to be encode simultaneously and run automatically.
+It is most convenient, though not required, to encode the model using a unit test and unit testing framework.
+This allows multiple models to be encoded simultaneously and run automatically.
 The testing framework that we use, ETest, also provides documentation facilities indicating which well-formedness rules have failed (if any) and where.
-It is important to note that the model conformance checking process is fully automated in Eiffel.
+It is important to note that the model conformance-checking process is fully automated in Eiffel.